benjimon24/puzzle-and-dragons/README.md

 # Puzzle and Dragons

 This is a clone of the popular mobile game, Puzzle and Dragons, built on Java 8 using the Processing .
-It is a match-3 type puzzle game like Bejeweled or Candy Crush, except you can drag a piece as far as you want and swap with every piece you pass through along the way.
+It is a match-3 type puzzle game like Bejeweled or Candy Crush, except you can drag a piece as far as you want and swap with every piece you pass through along the way until you let go.

 ----